1970s AV Mazzega Dripping Icicles Chandelier

-Other versions: Bigger and smaller versions and different colours with some variations.
+Other versions: This 1970s AV Mazzega dripping icicles chandelier exists in several versions.
+Bigger and smaller lamps and different colours with some variations.
 All these lamps were hand blown and therefore all unique with a little difference.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.
 Today the company is named Mazzega 1946.

 Designers that worked for AV Mazzega – Mazzega 1946 are among others: Carlo Nason, Aldo Nason, Christophe Pillet, Michele De Lucchi, Giovanni Barbato, Paolo Piva, Sam Baron, Gasmi Chafik, Oriano Favaretto and Riccardo Giovanetti.

 Born in Murano in 1935 he grew up in one of the oldest families of Murano glass makers where experts introduced him to the most refined techniques.
 In the 60s he worked for the family glass works Nason & C.

 He quickly started to collaborate with other glass workshops, with special attention for modern design and achieving a combination of technique and craftsmanship which characterizes all his projects.
 Carlo has always shown an attitude for innovation without losing his tradition.

 From 1965 until 1980 he designed the complete collection of AV Mazzega, that today is an icon of vintage: the creation of the highest quality at the level of its design.